Browse Items (1938 total)

 Traditional Square Dance of Ocracoke Island, North Carolina

-Detailed description of big set dances on Ocracoke Island, and an attempt in 1996 to re-create a dance tradition that had dies out.
-From the opening page: "The Ocracoke Island square dance is… View itemDocument
+Detailed description of big set dances on Ocracoke Island, and an attempt in 1996 to re-create a dance tradition that had died out.
+Note: when you scroll through the PDF, you’ll see the cover page,… View itemDocument

 Square Dance Calling: The African-American Connection